 - i.
-The Development is designated as housing for: - 1.
-Persons 55 years of age or better for the 64-unit building - 2.
-Families (no age restriction) for the 6 townhomes - Supportive Housing Units -Fourteen of the units at the Development are designated for Veterans, persons with disabilities, the homeless/nearly homeless, previously incarcerated individuals, and/or families that meet Federal Poverty Guidelines.
+The Development is designated as housing for persons 55 years of age or better. - Supportive Housing Units Sixteen of the units at the Development are designated for Veterans, persons with disabilities, the homeless/nearly homeless, previously incarcerated individuals, and/or families that meet Federal Poverty Guidelines.